meilisearch/product/README.md

 Every item on the roadmap is an issue created from Meilisearch's product team member.
 The issue can be created from a feedback discussion or transferred from another repository.
 The roadmap is arranged on a [project board](https://github.com/meilisearch/product/projects/5) to give a sense for how far out each item is on the horizon.

-Some of our features may still be in the discovery stages.
+Some of our features may still be in a discovery state.
 These are included in the roadmap only for early feedback.
 These are marked as follows:

-- in design:
-We have decided to build this feature, but are still figuring out how.

-- exploring:
-We are considering building this feature, and gathering feedback on it.

 Generally we don't plan a new feature without first doing a discovery but it is possible that some are planned while they are still in a discovery stage.